 Thinking about starting your own rubber stamp business?
 If the answer’s yes then this guide will give you all the know-how to be able to start up your new venture.
 Done right, a rubber stamps UK business would be very profitable and with its low start-up costs, it’s a win-win situation!
 It’s a business that’s easily set upright in the comfort of your own home.
 Sell either offline such as markets and craft fairs or set up your own website and sell online.
 Once you’ve built your business up and you’ve got your name out there you could even think about setting up your own studio to manufacture even more products to keep up with the demand!

-You could sell stamps for many different occasions, they’d be such a cool addition to any office, school classroom or even just at home.
+You could sell Custom Stamps for many different occasions, they’d be such a cool addition to any office, school classroom or even just at home.
 Offering customizable stamps would help drum up more business as people love personalization, check out Stamps4u.co.uk as an example.
 Business logos, addresses, and signatures are some popular ideas.
 Stamps that say Sale, Save or even On Offer are also popular with businesses to help them promote products and make more sales.
 So, you see stamps are useful for everyone!

 1. Make sure you have a business plan